FabioFelipeSantos/FullStack-Studies/Front-end - CodeCademy/01 - Welcome to Frond-end path.md

 **The server** is a specialized computer connected to a network which provides, or "serves up", resources or services.
 It has the logic to receive and to send back the data needed by the browser.

-The internet follows *protocols* or *rules* that govern the format of data sent over the internet
+The internet follows *protocols* or *rules* that govern the format of data sent over the internet.
+The browser and server communicate with one another using the Internet Protocol known as HTTP

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQwNzU1NjExNywxNzIyNjE1NjA2LDM3Mj
+eyJoaXN0b3J5IjpbLTE0NDc2NDEyNzEsMTcyMjYxNTYwNiwzNz
-E1MjQyMywtNDIzOTE5ODUxLC0xNDQ0NzMyNTc0LDEwMzIzMjY1
+IxNTI0MjMsLTQyMzkxOTg1MSwtMTQ0NDczMjU3NCwxMDMyMzI2
-ODldfQ==
+NTg5XX0=
 -->